-The Anti-Bullying Policy will be reviewed and updated every two years.
+The Anti-Bullying Policy will be reviewed and updated annually.

 7 Strategies for Preventing Bullying

 As part of our on-going commitment to the safety and welfare of our students the following strategies are among those used to promote positive behaviour and discourage bullying behaviour.